 The average adult dose is 25 mg taken twice daily.
 The initial dose should be taken one-half to one hour before anticipated travel and be repeated 8 to 12 hours later, if necessary.
-On succeeding days of travel, it is recommended that 25 mg be given on arising and again before the evening meal.
-For children, Promethazine Syrup, 12.5 to 25 mg, twice daily, may be administered.
+On succeeding days of travel, it is recommended that 25 mg be taken on arising and again before the evening meal.
+For children, 12.5 to 25 mg, twice daily, may be administered.

 Nausea and Vomiting

-The average effective dose of Promethazine for the active therapy of nausea and vomiting in children or adults is 25 mg.
-When oral medication cannot be tolerated, the dose should be given parenterally (cf. Promethazine Injection) or by rectal suppository.
-12.5- to 25-mg doses may be repeated, as necessary, at 4- to 6-hour intervals.
+The average effective dose of Promethazine HCl Oral Solution for the active therapy of nausea and vomiting in children or adults is 25 mg.
+When oral medication cannot be tolerated, the dose should be given parenterally (cf. Promethazine Hydrochloride Injection) or by rectal suppository.
+12.5 to 25 mg doses may be repeated, as necessary, at 4 to 6 hour intervals.

 For nausea and vomiting in children, the usual dose is 0.5 mg per pound of body weight, and the dose should be adjusted to the age and weight of the patient and the severity of the condition being treated.

 This product relieves apprehension and induces a quiet sleep from which the patient can be easily aroused.
-Administration of 12.5 to 25 mg Promethazine by the oral route will provide sedation in children.
+Administration of 12.5 to 25 mg Promethazine HCl Oral Solution by the oral route at bedtime will provide sedation in children.
 Adults usually require 25 to 50 mg for nighttime, presurgical, or obstetrical sedation.

 Pre- and Postoperative Use

-Promethazine in 12.5- to 25-mg doses for children and 50-mg doses for adults the night before surgery relieves apprehension and produces a quiet sleep.
+Promethazine HCl Oral Solution in 12.5 to 25 mg doses for children and 50 mg doses for adults the night before surgery relieves apprehension and produces a quiet sleep.

-Promethazine Syrup is contraindicated for children under 2 years of age.
+Promethazine HCl Oral Solution is contraindicated for children under 2 years of age.

 How is Promethazine Syrup Supplied